SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 Why?
 Because you do not want to motivate pirates.
 Because you want the regulator of this system to be able to actually implement some justice, to balance the economy so that increasing returns to wealth do not become an automatic destabiliser.
+Because you want inequality in wealth holdings to be surmountable.
+Because you want a way to eliminate nominal poverty.
 So you do not want their scorepoints to be artificially limited.

-Imagine at a football game: your side scores a try or touchdown to win at the final second. **Scorekeeper:** sorry lads, I've run out of points a minute ago.
+Imagine at a football game: your side scores a try or touchdown to win at the final second. **Scorekeeper:** sorry lads, I've run out of points... a minute ago.

 This is all critical for justice.
 Even right-wingers like justice.
-So they aught to want a fiat currency system (points on the government scoreboard.)
+So they aught to want a fiat currency system (points on the government scoreboard).

 But sometimes there is just no getting through to the reactionary minds of conservatives, who seem to simply be genetically ill-disposed to all forms of government encroachment upon private markets.

-This is highly ironic, because a market with goods for sale in a semblance of democratic state currency does not exist without a government force (tax collector imposing the return of the liabilities).
+This is highly ironic, because a market with goods for sale in a (semblance of democratic) state currency system does not exist without a government force (tax collector imposing the return of the liabilities).
 The trouble for right-wingers and libertarians is that if a state government does not exist, you only get something worse, which is a landlord imposing their own private liabilities upon you ("give me half your grain and sheep or I'll burn your hut down.")

-### The third veil
+### The fourth veil

 Because money is seen as an instrument of the most powerful, because having excess credit gives someone more purchasing power, this store-of-value function of state